chomiruku/H3VR-PlayerBody-System/README.md

 3. Restore NuGet packages
 4. Build the solution in Release configuration
 5. The compiled DLL will be output to the project root as `H3VRPlayerBodySystem.dll`

-## Changelog
-v1.2.0 Fixed weird multiplayer issues.
-Hands now lock onto PoseOverrides, or if those don't exist, the interaction center.

-v1.1.1 Fixed player not taking any damage.

-v1.1.0 A bunch of features and fixes.

-v1.0.0 Initial release.